ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

     Use `web` + `site` instead of `website` or `web-site`, `search` + `engine` instead of `searchengine`or `search-engine`
 * Define a **core set of tags** that is meaningful for you and stick to it.
-    For instance `list` when a web site or a page contains a list *things*, `mutiple` instead of `several` `search`, `find` `speed`, `fast`, `slow`.
+    For instance `list` when a web site or a page contains a list of *things*, `mutiple` instead of `several` `search`, `find` `speed`, `fast`, `slow`.
 * Tag **consistently**.